FiddleMC/Fiddle/CONTRIBUTING.md

-Thanks for wanting to contribute!
+Thanks for using Fiddle!

-Fiddle is still not finished, and maybe things that you would like are missing.
+Fiddle is still not finished.
+Maybe things that you would like are missing.
-If you would like to fix/add small things, feel free to make the desired changes and send in a PR.
+If you would like to add or change something, feel free to make the desired changes and send in a PR.
-If you are considering large changes, feel free to do the same, but you can always ask on Discord if ideas for that were already worked on.
+Of course, you can also make suggestions in Discord, although you may have to rely on someone actually implementing it.

 ### Code style

-Generally, stick to the same style as Paper, with a few things to keep in mind:
+Generally, stick to the same style as Paper:
-* To stay agile, we try to keep changes to Minecraft/Paper files to a minimum.
-Try to create new classes under `src/main` rather than add fields and methods to Minecraft/Paper classes.
-An exception is creating inline fields instead of external maps (because of performance).
+* Changes to Minecraft/Paper files should have a `Fiddle - <module name> - <reason for this code change>` comment
-* Every package acts like a small separate module: they have a clear purpose and documentation (including a recognizable name) in their `package-info.java`.
+* To stay agile, we try to keep changes to Minecraft/Paper files to a minimum where possible
-* Changes to Minecraft/Paper files should have a `Fiddle - <module name> - <reason for this code change>` comment.
+* Packages act like small separate modules: their purpose is briefly described in their `package-info.java`.